LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 however, requires that the source files are compiled with the :ref:`source_data <flag_source_data>` flag turned on.

-The reflection API supports two different views on entities and their contents, which we may call the *transparent box view* and the *black box view*.
+The :ref:`reflection API <reflection_reflection>` supports two different views on entities and their contents, which we may call the *transparent box view* and the *black box view*.
 In the transparent box view, we look into an entity disregarding how it will be used and returning all information available on it, including predicate declarations and predicate definitions.
 This view is supported by the entity property built-in predicates.
 In the